 My government believes that small and micro–enterprises offers the greatest opportunity for creating employment in the medium term.
 These enterprises have enormous potential to lift living standards in rural areas through self-employment, particularly for women and youths.
 Honey production presents opportunities for both import substitution and export.
 Currently, we have about 1300 beekeepers, expanding from the two mainlands of Viti levu and Vanua levu to Lau and Kadavu provinces.

 Our Constitution that has now been hailed across the world as a liberal and progressive document is one that enshrines unprecedented socio-economic rights.
-Today, these rights are being practiced liberally by Mr Malawiya the communities of the Tikina Vitogo and other government funded income generating projects which are guided and assisted by this government to practice a basic human right that will contribute to the improvement of their livelihood.
+Today, these rights are being practiced liberally by Mr Malawiya, the communities of the Tikina Vitogo and other government funded income generating projects which are guided and assisted by this government to practice a basic human right that will contribute to the improvement of their livelihood.
 My government through its programmes is committed to creating enabling environments of investment for communities, individuals and their market sources through sound policies to allow them to practice their constitutional right to economic participation.

 This means that any Government, now and in the future, whether under my leadership or someone else's, must always fulfill these obligations.